-- 3.2.1 The Committee recommends that at least half of the members of the board of directors elected by the general meeting be independent persons, in order for the board of directors to be able to act independently of special interests.
-To be considered independent, this person may not: - Be or within the past five years have been member of the executive board, or senior staff member in the company, a subsidiary undertaking or an associate, - Within the past five years, have received larger emoluments from the company/group, a subsidiary undertaking or an associate in another capacity than as member of the board of directors. - Represent the interests of a controlling shareholder, - Within the past year, have had significant business relations (e.g. personal or indirectly as partner or employee, shareholder, customer, supplier or member of the executive management in companies with corresponding connection) with the company, a subsidiary undertaking or an associate.
+- 3.2.1 The committee recommends that at least half of the members of the board of directors elected by the general meeting be independent persons, in order for the board of directors to be able to act independently of special interests.
+To be considered independent, this person may not: - be or within the past five years have been member of the executive board, or senior staff member in the company, a subsidiary undertaking or an associate, - within the past five years, have received larger emoluments from the company/group, a subsidiary undertaking or an associate in another capacity than as member of the board of directors. - represent the interests of a controlling shareholder, - within the past year, have had significant business relations (e.g. personal or indirectly as partner or employee, shareholder, customer, supplier or member of the executive management in companies with corresponding connection) with the company, a subsidiary undertaking or an associate.

-- Statutory corporate governance statement 2014 - Be or within the past three years have been employed or partner at the external auditor, - Have been chief executive in a company holding cross-memberships with the company, - Have been member of the board of directors for more than 12 years, or - Have been close relatives with persons who are not considered independent.
+- be or within the past three years have been employed or partner at the external auditor, - have been chief executive in a company holding crossmemberships with the company, - have been member of the board of directors for more than 12 years, or - have been close relatives with persons who are not considered independent.

-After the election of Board members at the Annual General Meeting in 2014 half of the members of the Board of Directors were considered to be independent in accordance with the definition in the recommendation.
+After the election of Board members at the Annual General Meeting in 2015 half of the members of the Board of Directors were considered to be independent in accordance with the definition in the recommendation.
 The Company's website lists the Board members considered to be independent.

-- 3.3 Members of the board of directors and the number of other executive functions - 3.3.1 The Committee recommends that each member of the board of directors assesses the expected time commitment for each function in order that the member does not take on more functions than he/she can manage satisfactorily for the company.
+3.3 Members of the board of directors and the number of other executive functions

+3.3.1 The committee recommends that each member of the board of directors assesses the expected time commitment for each function in order that the member does not take on more functions than he/she can manage satisfactorily for the company.